criticalpathinstitute/data_curation_template/levels.md

 Full 1 curation includes, for selected variables:
 - Clean and standardize data:

-Map files to a common data model (CDM)

- We are testing OMOP CDM for this purpose
+   - Map files to a common data model (CDM).
+We are testing OMOP CDM for this purpose.

-Convert variable name to standard name (from OMOP if available)
+- Convert variable name to standard name (from OMOP if available)

-Categorical variables:
+- Categorical variables:

-Map values to standard terminology from OMOP or ontology or internal if nothing exists.
+   - Map values to standard terminology from OMOP or ontology or internal if nothing exists.

-If internal, request terms in OMOP or ontology
+   - If internal, request terms in OMOP or ontology

-Ordinal variables:
+- Ordinal variables:

-Map to standard terminology
+   - Map to standard terminology

-Continuous variables:
+- Continuous variables:

-Clean any obvious errors
+   - Clean any obvious errors

-Check for and mark outliers (when possible)
+   - Check for and mark outliers (when possible)

-Requires a standard range or a large enough population
+      - Requires a standard range or a large enough population

-Add column to mark outliers
+   - Add column to mark outliers

-For all variable types:
+- For all variable types:

-Keep original value and mark column as verbatum
+   - Keep original value and mark column as verbatum

-Add new columns for changed value and change reason
+   - Add new columns for changed value and change reason

-Update data dictionary with status of variable (raw, curated, ontologized)
+   - Update data dictionary with status of variable (raw, curated, ontologized)

-Enforce naming conventions for data dictionaries
+- Enforce naming conventions for data dictionaries

 ### Full 2
 Full 2 curation is the same as full 1, but it includes additional variables whose curation is requested after full 1.